watari3/GitBucket-Wiki/DirectoryStructure.md

          * /download (temporary directories are created under this directory)
 ```

-There are some ways to specify the data directory instead of the default location __HOME/gitbucket__.
+There are some ways to specify the data directory instead of the default location.

 1. Environment variable __GITBUCKET_HOME__
 2. System property __gitbucket.home__ (e.g. ```-Dgitbucket.home=PATH_TO_DATADIR```)